micmejia/bible-dump/NKJV/Ezra/Ezr 2.md

 the sons of Neziah, and the sons of Hatipha.

 ###### 55
-The sons of Solomon's servants: the sons of Sotai, the sons of Sophereth, the sons of [^n]Peruda,
+The sons of Solomon's servants: the sons of Sotai, the sons of Sophereth, the sons of Peruda,

 ###### 56
 the sons of Jaala, the sons of Darkon, the sons of Giddel,

 ###### 57
-the sons of Shephatiah, the sons of Hattil, the sons of Pochereth of Zebaim, and the sons of [^o]Ami.
+the sons of Shephatiah, the sons of Hattil, the sons of Pochereth of Zebaim, and the sons of Ami.

 ###### 58
 All the Nethinim and the children of Solomon's servants were three hundred and ninety-two.

 ###### 59
-And these _were_ the ones who came up from Tel Melah, Tel Harsha, Cherub, [^p]Addan, and Immer; but they could not [^q]identify their father's house or their [^r]genealogy, whether they _were_ of Israel:
+And these _were_ the ones who came up from Tel Melah, Tel Harsha, Cherub, Addan, and Immer; but they could not identify their father's house or their genealogy, whether they _were_ of Israel:

 ###### 60
 the sons of Delaiah, the sons of Tobiah, and the sons of Nekoda, six hundred and fifty-two;

 ###### 61
-and of the sons of the priests: the sons of Habaiah, the sons of [^s]Koz, and the sons of Barzillai, who took a wife of the daughters of Barzillai the Gileadite, and was called by their name.
+and of the sons of the priests: the sons of Habaiah, the sons of Koz, and the sons of Barzillai, who took a wife of the daughters of Barzillai the Gileadite, and was called by their name.

 ###### 62
 These sought their listing _among_ those who were registered by genealogy, but they were not found; therefore they _were excluded_ from the priesthood as defiled.

 ###### 63
-And the [^t]governor said to them that they should not eat of the most holy things till a priest could consult with the Urim and Thummim.
+And the governor said to them that they should not eat of the most holy things till a priest could consult with the Urim and Thummim.

 ###### 64
 The whole assembly together _was_ forty-two thousand three hundred _and_ sixty,